Georgie Flores

 Georgie Flores is an American actress.
 She is best known for playing Cassandra Perkins in the drama series Famous in Love and Callie Reyes in the comedy drama film Dumplin.

 Career

-Her biggest role so far came playing Cassandra Perkins in the drama series Dr. Death.
 Her most famous film role so far has been playing Callie Reyes in the comedy drama film Dumplin'.
 In March 2025 it was announced that she was cast to appear in a reboot of Prison Break.
 She is also expected to play a leading role in the upcoming drama series More.